massy65/dashboard/README.md

 // now you can invoque cbs system

 // the method
-cbs.bsbW() // read "BootStrapSystem BootStrapBloc With"
+cbs.bsbW() // read "cli_bootstrap BootStrapBloc Width"
 // use the twelve base columns system like bootstrap
 // where 1 = size of bloc = cli width
 //       2 = size of bloc = cli width / 2